How do I get a public defender appointed to my case?

-Public Defenders are Court appointed Attorneys.
-If you would like to use the services of a Public Defender you must appear for your first Court hearing and request the Judge to appoint an attorney for you.
-The attorneys are in the courtroom and you will have an opportunity to speak with your Court assigned attorney before any action is taken on your case.
-If you hired a private attorney and can no longer afford those fees, or at your first hearing, you told the Judge that counsel would be obtained but are financially unable to hire one, you will need to ask the Judge to appoint an attorney to represent you at your next hearing.
-Please note that until we are appointed attorneys from the Public Defender’s office will not be able to discuss your legal matters with you or advise you in any capacity.
+Public defenders are court-appointed attorneys.
+If you would like to use the services of a public defender you must appear for your first court hearing and request the judge to appoint an attorney to you.
+The attorneys are in the courtroom and you will have an opportunity to speak with your court assigned attorney before any action is taken on your case.
+If you hired a private attorney and can no longer afford those fees or if at your first hearing you told the judge that you planned to retain counsel but are financially unable to afford one, you will need to ask the judge to appoint an attorney to represent you at your next hearing.
+Please note that until we are appointed, attorneys from the public defender’s office will not be able to discuss your legal matters with you or advise you in any capacity.

-I have a Public Defender Attorney appointed to my case.
+I have a public defender appointed to my case.
 How do I contact or schedule a meeting with my assigned attorney?

-Meetings with those attorneys are made by appointment only.
-Those appointments will need to be made directly with your attorney.
-The legal secretaries at the Public Defender’s Office do not maintain the calendars and schedules for the attorneys.
+Meetings with attorneys are appointment only.
+You will need to make those appointments directly with your attorney.
+The legal secretaries at the public defender’s office do not maintain the calendars and schedules for the attorneys.

 I do not like the representation that I am receiving from my attorney the Court appointed to my case.
 Can I get another attorney?

 If you are not happy with your representation and you feel your situation cannot be improved by further communication with your appointed attorney, you will need to present your concerns directly to the judge at your next hearing.
 Based on those concerns, the judge will make his or her determination as to whether a new attorney should be assigned.

 Can I drop by the Public Defender’s Office for legal advice if I have not been appointed an attorney?

 No. Public defenders are court-appointed only.
 Once you have an appointed attorney, meetings with him or her are by appointment only.

 Do I have to pay for the services of a public defender?